kimble4/CrossMgr/HPVMgr/helptxt/Events.md

 ### Sign-on sheet
 This sets the filename that the **CrossMgr sign-on sheet** of the currently selected **Event** will be written to.
 (Each **Event** has a separate filename.)
 Click "**Browse**" to select a directory and filename.

+* To simplify moving databases between machines, the sign-on sheet filenames are stored relative to the path of the current database `.hdb` file.
 * The "**Write sign-on sheet**" button will write the currently selected sign-on sheet to disk.

 All operations on the **Events** screen manipulate the in-memory database directly.
 There is no '**Commit**' button.